liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 	      return super.createScreenletView(context, attributes);
     }

-Lastly, you must add the `createInteractor` and `loadRows` methods.
-These methods create an Interactor instance and load the list rows, respectively.
+Lastly, you must add the `loadRows` and `createInteractor` methods.
+These methods load the list rows and create an Interactor instance, respectively.
 The `loadRows` method in `BookmarkListScreenlet` also retrieves a listener instance so it can call the listener's `interactorCalled` method: